• Skip to primary navigation

 Share

-It’s HERE – the NEW Traeger Grills Griddle!!
-See the 2023 Traeger FLATROCK review, setup, and unboxing video.
-See how to set up the Flatrock griddle and learn a couple must-try Flatrock griddle recipes for beginners…
+Discover the NEW Traeger Grills Griddle!
+Check out our Traeger FLATROCK review, setup, and unboxing video.
+Learn how to set up the Flatrock with ease.

 New Traeger Flatrock Griddle Grill Review